fbpx

 Day 5 - Sacred Valley / Ollantaytambo

 This morning, unwind on a drive through the Sacred Valley, on the fringes of Cusco.
 Known as Wilcamayo to the Incas – this lush, fertile valley has long been the main source of food for the high Andes.
 Head to a local community to learn about the valley’s lifestyle and activities – if your travel falls on a Sunday, Tuesday or Thursday, it’s market day!
 Comb the stalls in search of hand-painted beads or warm ponchos and master the local Quechuan language (a few words will be deemed a success).
 Take a short drive to Ollantaytambo.
 Later in the afternoon, maybe head out to visit Ollantaytambo’s awesome Incan ruins.
-Tonight, rest up at your hotel and prepare for the Inca Trail – one of the Wonders of the World!
+Tonight, rest up at your hotel and prepare for the Inca Trail.

 Day 6 - Inca Trail, Quarry Trail or Train Option